KhryptorGraphics/blockchain-explorer/README.md

 Steps:

-Note: run within the bcmanager repository
+Note: run within the __bcmanager__ repository

-1. The `diid.network` should be running.
-That is the following commands (run separately):
+1. To run the `diid.network`.
+Enter the commands separately:

 ```
 bcmanager$ make startEnv